RocketMaDev/DSExperiment/README_en.md

 IN CHINESE!
 There is no need for you to check the tasks out as the function names have indicate a lot.

+## Credit

+Code in sorting chapter is adapted from [@zhouxumeng213's](https://github.com/zhouxumeng213/sort) repo.
+Some optimization in AVL tree is proved by [this article from zhihu](https://zhuanlan.zhihu.com/p/454080520).

 ## License

 This project is distributed under GPLv3, see [LICENSE](LICENSE)